-It is also possible to order other packages of synergy lines, but these must be installed by an authorised ESAB service engineer.
+It is also possible to order other synergy line packages, but these must be installed by an authorized ESAB service engineer.

 Inductance

 Higher inductance produces a more flowing weld and less spatter.
 Lower inductance produces a harsher sound and a stable, concentrated arc.